 MURA communicates through distribution of printed materials, email and a website.
 These media based services exist to support MURA in serving its members.
 Future directions may incorporate newer technologies, such as social media or apps, for example.

-Interpretation of what is appropriate and relevant to communicate should be inclusive and generous, rather than limiting or constraining.
+Interpretation of what is appropriate and relevant to communicate to our members should be inclusive and generous, rather than limiting or constraining.

 Available resources and expertise as well as timeliness of submission may affect prioritization, scheduling or selection of items for communication.